SolarFramework/HoloLensForCV/README.md

-# StereoStreamer branch
+# HoloLens Sensor Streaming App for SolAR

+This project, forked from [Microsoft/HoloLensForCV](https://github.com/microsoft/HoloLensForCV) has been adapted to be able to stream sensors data (frame/pose pairs) into SolAR using the [SolARModuleHoloLens](https://github.com/SolarFramework/SolARModuleHoloLens) _BuiltInSLAM_ component.
+A simple client sample can be found [here](https://github.com/SolarFramework/SolARModuleHoloLens/tree/develop/tests/Sample-HoloLens).

+It uses the [gRPC framework](https://grpc.io/) to send/receive messages between the server (hosted on the HoloLens) and the client (the SolAR app).

+To start the server, compile and launch the StreamerVLC app.

+**Note:**

-This branch is originated from this [fork](https://github.com/argo-1/HoloLensForCV/tree/StereoStreamer).
+> The codebase for the StreamerVLC app originated from this [fork](https://github.com/argo-1/HoloLensForCV/tree/StereoStreamer).
 It modifies the StreamerVLC sample to stream synchronized sensor frames and poses through a websocket, for further processing on another device.
-The app can in run in the background, meaning that you can gather sensor data from the HoloLens when using any application on the device.
+The app can run in the background, meaning that you can gather sensors data from the HoloLens when using any other application on the device.

-Examples for fetching the sensors data are provided in [Samples/py](https://github.com/Minipeps/HoloLensForCV/tree/StereoStreamer/Samples/py).
+Examples for fetching the sensors data using Python (useful for debugging) are provided in [Samples/py](https://github.com/SolarFramework/HoloLensForCV/tree/feature/gRPC/Samples/py).

 # Purpose